-Although dogs are prohibited on the Refuge outside of vehicles on Nestucca Bay NWR, they are a vital part of the waterfowl hunting tradition and can reduce the loss of waterfowl to the hunter's bag and hence prevent waste and reduce the overall impact to the resource.
-Because of their role, both as part of the waterfowl hunting tradition and their contribution to increasing the likelihood of retrieval of birds that have been shot, dogs used in the act of waterfowl hunting will be allowed on the Nestucca Bay NWR per Service Policy in 50 CFR 32.26.21.
-Hunters are encouraged to use dogs as an aid to retrieving waterfowl during the hunting season, however, dogs must remain under control of the handler at all times.
+Although dogs are prohibited on the Refuge away from parking lots, they are a vital part of the waterfowl hunting tradition and can reduce the loss of waterfowl to the hunter's bag and hence prevent waste and reduce the overall impact to the resource.
+Because of their role, both as part of the waterfowl hunting tradition and their contribution to increasing the likelihood of retrieval of birds that have been shot, dogs used in the act of waterfowl hunting will be allowed on the Siletz Bay NWR per Service Policy in 50 CFR 32.26.21.
+Hunters are encouraged to use dogs as an aid to retrieving waterfowl during the hunting season; however, dogs must remain under control of the handler at all times.
 Dogs must be in a vehicle or on a leash until being used for hunting.